 The Company recorded a provisional benefit of \$1.3 million attributable to the accelerated depreciation for certain assets placed into service after September 27, 2017.
-This resulted in a decrease of approximately \$3.2 million to our current income tax payable and a corresponding increase in our deferred tax liabilities of approximately \$1.9 million (after considering the effects of the reduction in income tax rates).
-The income tax effects for this position requires further analysis due to the volume of data required to complete the calculations.
-The Company expects to complete this analysis when the necessary information becomes available to accurately analyze and compute in reasonable detail under ASC Topic 740.
-The Company estimates such analysis will be completed in the second half of 2018.
+This resulted in a decrease of approximately \$3.2 million to the current income tax payable and a corresponding increase in the deferred tax liabilities of approximately \$1.9 million (after considering the effects of the reduction in income tax rates).
+The tax return was completed during the reporting period and the Company has determined the calculation attributable to accelerated depreciation to be complete.
+The Company recognized an additional measurement period adjustment decrease to income tax benefit, decrease to deferred tax liability and increase to income tax payable of \$0.3 million, \$0.4 million, and \$0.7 million, respectively, during the measurement period.

-Excessive Compensation under Sec.
+Executive Compensation under Sec.
 162(m)

 The Tax Cuts and Jobs Act repeals the exceptions to the section 162(m) deduction limitation for commissions and performance-based compensation.
 The Tax Cuts and Jobs Act provides a transition rule which states that the expansion of section 162(m) does not apply to any remuneration paid under a written, binding contract in effect on November 2, 2017, which was not materially modified on or after this date.
-The Tax Cuts and Jobs Act does not specifically define the criteria for a binding contract and no further guidance was provided on this topic.
-The Company has determined this change would be immaterial and its analysis will be completed when the necessary information becomes available to accurately analyze and compute in reasonable detail under ASC Topic 740.
-The Company estimates such analysis will be completed in the second half of 2018.
+The Tax Cuts and Jobs Act did not specifically define the criteria for a binding contract and no further guidance was provided on this topic during the tax year ended December 31, 2017.
+Additional guidance in the form of IRS Notice 2018-68 was received during the year ended December 31, 2018.
+Based on analysis of IRS Notice 2018-68, the Company determined there would be an immaterial impact to the 162(m) calculation.
+The Company has determined the calculation to be complete and the change remains immaterial during the measurement period.